MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ### RUN

-The RUN instruction specifies commands to be run, that will be captured into the container image.
+The RUN instruction specifies commands to be run, and captured, into the new container image.
 These commands can include items such as installing software, creating files and directories, and creating environment configuration.

 Examples: